Can you mail me an information packet and/or application materials?

 What courses do students take in their first semester?

 We strongly recommend J901, Mass Communication Colloquium, for all first year students (M.A or Ph.D.).
-The Professional M.A. has an established introductory sequence of courses beginning in the fall semester.
+The Professional M.A. requires enrollment in J335: Intermediate Reporting in the first semester.
 Course work for the Research M.A. should be planned in consultation with your adviser.
-As for the Ph.D., you will work with your adviser to select courses from departmental offerings as well as from other appropriate departments to craft a plan tailored to your interests and needs.
+As for the Ph.D., you will work with your advisor to select courses from departmental offerings as well as from other appropriate departments to craft a plan tailored to your interests and needs.
 As a general rule, doctoral students should strive to balance theory and methods, deepen their knowledge in areas of specific interest, and broaden their intellectual horizons.